hazelcast/hazelcast/README.md

 ## Embedded mode

 To use Hazelcast embedded in your application, you need to add the plugin dependency into your Maven/Gradle file.
-Then, when you provide `hazelcast.xml` as presented below or an equivalent Java-based configuration, your Hazelcast instances discover themselves automatically.
+Then, when you provide `hazelcast.yaml` as presented below or an equivalent Java-based configuration, your Hazelcast instances discover themselves automatically.

 #### Maven